Exemplary science is a combination of these key elements:

 - Informatics consultation (e.g., identification of a project’s resources and needs)

-Our Informatics Core ensures each study participates in the traumatic brain injury (TBI) research community’s data standardization efforts.
+Our Informatics Core ensures each study participates in the TBI research community’s data standardization efforts.
 It requires projects to incorporate the National Institute of Neurological Disorders and Stroke’s TBI common data elements, unique data elements, and form structure.
 It also facilitates the submission of de-identified data to CNRM’s Data Repository and to the FITBIR informatics system.

-Please send all inquiries and questions for the Informatics Core to CNRM-Informatics@usuhs.edu
+Interested in working with our Informatics Core?
+Please send all inquiries and questions to CNRM-Informatics@usuhs.edu.

 - Clinical Research